5 steps for getting credit for your internship

 The number of credit hours depends on the length of your internship placement.
 As always, be sure to speak with your academic advisor and confirm your institution’s requirements.

-The Intern Group will be happy to communicate with your advisor at your own school to help determine if either of these options is suitable for you.
-Remember that only your own school can determine how and whether you receive credit, so don't enroll in either of the above options without prior agreement from your school.
-Please reach out to us at firstname.lastname@example.org to begin this process.
+The Intern Group will be happy to communicate with your advisor at your own school to help determine if the school of record transcript option is suitable for you.
+Remember that only your own school can determine how and whether you receive credit, so don’t enroll in this option without prior agreement from your school.
+Please reach out to us at [email protected] to begin this process.

 Only you, in consultation with your academic supervisor and financial aid counselor, can decide which option is best for you.